Java UDF

 );

-When you create an external function, you can specify type as UDTFJar to create a Java UDTF.
-After the Java UDTF is created, you can use it with the table function clause in an SQL statement.
-You can use it in a scalar query or join it with other tables by using the join clause.
+When creating an external function, you can specify type as UDTFJar to create a Java UDTF.
+It can then be used with table function in SQL statements, either as a single-row query or for join operations with other tables.

 obclient> SELECT t1.a,t1.b, COLUMN_VALUE FROM t1, table(my_split(t1.c1)); +------+------+--------------+ | a | b | COLUMN_VALUE | +------+------+--------------+ | 1 | 2.10 | hello | | 1 | 2.10 | oceanbase | | 2 | 2.20 | hello | | 2 | 2.20 | UDTF | +------+------+--------------+

-Create a Java UDTF by using an external resource
+Create a Java UDTF from an external resource

-OBServer manages the dependency resources of external stored procedures, such as the JAR packages of Java UDTFs, by using external resources.
-You must upload the JAR package to OBServer by using the DBMS_JAVA.LOADJAVA system package function, and then reference the external resource corresponding to the JAR package in the Java UDTF.
+OBServer manages dependency resources for external stored procedures, such as Java UDTF JAR packages, through external resources.
+You must upload the JAR package to OBServer using the DBMS_JAVA.LOADJAVA system package function, and reference the external resources corresponding to this JAR package in the created Java UDTF.

 The procedure is as follows: